isobelkolbe/jewel-2.4.0-2D/README.md

 ```
 2. Find out the exact location of your LHAPDF6 installation and edit the `LHAPDF_PATH` variable in the `Makefile` to point to the LHAPDF library, i.e. the path to `LHAPDF-6.#.#/lib`.

+You should now be able to do `make`, which should result in the usual `jewel-2.4.0-vac` and `jewel-2.4.0-simple` programs, as well as the new `jewel-2.4.0-2D` program.

 ## Running

 The 2D medium profiles are read in by the subroutines `readtemps(filename)` and `redvelocities(filename)`.
 You are, of course, welcome to edit those routines to fit the format of your medium profiles, but it is probably easier to use a bash script to change the format of your profiles to match what the subroutines expect.
 For example, in the repository, you will find a script that modifies publicly available MUSIC profiles for use with `jewel-2.4.0-2D`.

 The subroutines expect the input data to have the following properties:
-1. Temperature and velocity information seperately.
-They do not have to be on the same (x,y) grid.
+1. Temperature and velocity information seperately, in contours for each time-stamp.
-2. Temperature (velocity) files in the format `Tcontour##.###` (`Vcontour##.###`), where `##.###` is the time stamp (in fm/c)
+2. Temperature (velocity) files in the format `Tcontour##.###` (`Vcontour##.###`), where `##.###` is the time stamp (in fm/c).
+(The routine will extract a variable of type float with 3 decimal places.)
-3. Each temperatur file should contain space or comma separated columns.
-The first coloumn contains x-values, the second y-values, and the third temperature value at that (x,y)-position.
+3. Each temperature file should contain space or comma separated columns.
+The first coloumn contains x-values, the second y-values, and the third the temperature value at that (x,y)-position.
 For the velocity files, the third and fourth columns should contain the x-component and y-component of the fluid velocity.
 4. The files may contain additional columns, they will not be read in.
 5. The x- and y- values should be uniformly separated, increasing, and the same in all files.
 6. The first line is assumed to be a column heading and is not read in.

 If available (highly recommended for small systems), it is possible also to include a probability distribution of the binary collisions (for example those used to source hydrodynamical simmulations).
-If providing such a probability distribution, `jewel-2.4.0-2D` will use it to sample the position of the initial hard scattering (instead of a Glauber overlap function).
-The name of the file containing this data can be passed as a parameter in the medium parameter file, and should have the same format as the temperature and velocity profiles: space or comma separated columns containg the x and y positions with the probability density at that location (an integer value).
-Again, an script that extracts this information from MUSIC data is provided.
+If providing such a probability distribution (in the form of binned counts of N_coll), `jewel-2.4.0-2D` will use it to sample the position of the initial hard scattering (instead of a Glauber overlap function).
+The name of the file containing this data can be passed as a parameter (`NCOLLHISTO`) in the medium parameter file, and should have the same format as the temperature and velocity profiles: space or comma separated columns containg the x- and y- positions in the first and second columns, and N_coll in a bin with (x,y) the bottom left corner in the third column (an integer value).
+Again, an example script that extracts this information from MUSIC data is provided.
+*** NB!!
+If you provide an `NCOLLHISTO`, it is imperative that you also provide the centrality and impact parameter boundaries associated with your ***

+The temperature and velocity contours can either be in the same directory as `jewel-2.4.0-2D`, or they can be in a different directory which is passed as a parameter (`HYDRODIR`) to the medium parameter file.
+In this way it is possible to mimic event-by-event runs by having several different profiles in different directories, running some number of events on each profile, and merging the resultant outputs.

+When running `jewel-2.4.0-2D` it will output a test message to ensure that the reading of the contours has gone smoothly.
+The quoted indices refer to the arrays stored by the program, so that, for instance, the temperatrue value at position `(1,1,1)` is not at time 1 fm and (x,y) = (1,1)fm, but rather the very first entry, so it will be referring to the top-left most temperature value at the first time stamp (so it is likely to be zero).
+However, the x-value should not be zero.
+The program will also throw errors if it was unable to read the input files, but it is best to make sure that you get something you expect.

+Beyond these considerations the program works precisely like the rest of JEWEL, which is to